 Angels in America, Part One: Millennium Approaches

-Visions of America: The Reagan Era Theme
+Angels in America, Part One: Millennium Approaches Theme of Visions of America: The Reagan Era

 Angels in America is pretty much the play on Reagan-era America.
 Sure, there are others, but few are as wide in scope.
 The AIDS epidemic was a major issue during this era, and much paranoia and misinformation surrounded the rise of the disease.
 The play focuses on the terrible toll that the AIDS epidemic took on the gay community.
 But the play expands beyond the issues of sexuality and disease to examine the Cold War and rise of modern conservatism under Reagan's presidency.
 Want to know more about the Reagan Era?
 Click here.